shautvast/perfix/README.md

 <br/> * #invocations
 <br/> * total execution time for the method in nanoseconds (this is also the sorting order)
 <br/> * average time in nanoseconds per method (= total/#invocations)
-* The backend starts on port 2048 by default.
-Use -Dperfix.port=... to adjust.
+* Use -Dperfix.port=... to change the http server port
-* Start the UI using npm install followed by npm start. the UI starts on port 3000 by default.

 # roadmap